 - 2. Mercy College of Ohio is committed to the program described as keeping individual and collective doses as low as reasonably achievable (ALARA). - 3.
 The IRRP will perform a quarterly review of occupational exposure with particular attention to which the investigational levels in the following tables are exceeded. - 4.
 The IRRP will evaluate overall efforts for maintaining doses ALARA on an annual basis.

 ALARA Investigational Levels (millirem per calendar quarter)

-Body Area ALARA Level I ALARA Level II
+ALARA Level I ALARA Level II

-Whole Body 125 375
+125 375

-Extremities or Skin 1250 3750
+1250 3750

-Lens of Eyes 375 1125
+375 1125

+125 1250